Youth Programs/Experiential Education

 B’nai Mitzvah Individual Projects

 Students will pick an individual mitzvah project that reflects their passions, connects to their b’nai mitzvah parsha, and/or they find meaningful.
 Students can look at the project suggestion list for ideas (an updated list is coming soon!).
 Students will provide their b'nai mitzvah tutor with updates as they work on their project, and the tutor will keep track of the project's process.
-Jessica Herrmann, the Director of Youth Engagement & Experiential Education, is available as a resource during all the steps of the project.
+Stephanie Ben Simon, the Director of Education, is available as a resource during all the steps of the project.
 She can help with brainstorming ideas, troubleshooting during projects, and answering any questions.
-Jessica can be reached at email@example.com or 914-307-0476.
+Stephanie can be reached at email@example.com or 914-307-0466.

 List of Independent Project Options